 - Lawson (Morgan), Nicole; MS Marine Estuarine and Environmental Studies (MEES), University of maryland (UMD) 1996.
 “Bioaccumulation of mercury in an aquatic food web.”

-Former Research Scientists/Post-docs, Technicians and Others
+Former Research Scientists/Post-docs, Technicians and Others (Since 2005)

 - Sofi Jonsson: Sofi was a post-doctoral investigator for two years on a Swedish Fellowship.
 She returned to Sweden in June 2017.
 While at UConn, sofi worked on examining the formation of dimethylmercury in the presence surfaces and organic compounds, worked with others looking at methylation and demethylation in coastal waters, and other transformations of mercury in the environment.
 Sofi was an author on two publications while at UConn with others still in preparation and in review.
 For more